dequelabs/axe-core/doc/examples/selenium/README.md

 # Selenium README #

-This example demonstrates how to use Kensington Automated Testing with the Selenium browser automation tool and Node development tools.
+This example demonstrates how to use aXe with the Selenium browser automation tool and Node development tools.

 Selenium integration enables testing of full pages and sites.